plane icon

 Introduction

-This page is only valid for the boards based on Septentrio mosaic-G5 P3 and P3H modules like simpleRTK 4 Pro (Septentrio mosaic-G5 P3), simpleRTK 4 Pro Heading (Septentrio mosaic-G5 P3H).
+This page is only valid for boards based on the Septentrio mosaic-G5 P3 and P3H modules, such as the simpleRTK 4 Pro (Septentrio mosaic-G5 P3) and simpleRTK 4 Heading (Septentrio mosaic-G5 P3H).

-In this guide, we will show how to connect, configure key settings, manage data output, and ensure the modules are operating at their best for your application.
+In this guide, we will show how to connect the module, configure key settings, manage data output, and ensure it is operating optimally for your application.

 Install Driver and Septentrio RxTools

 1. Connect the GNSS antenna to your receiver.
-Make sure the antenna has a good view of the sky for testing functionality.
-Otherwise, you won’t see satellites view and signal.
+Ensure the antenna has a clear view of the sky for testing functionality.
+Otherwise, you will not see satellite views or signals.

-2. Connect the receiver to your PC via the USB port labelled as POWER+GPS.
+2. Connect the receiver to your PC via the USB port labeled POWER+GPS.

-1. After installation is completed, disconnect and reconnect again, your PC will recognize the receiver.
+1. After installation is complete, disconnect and reconnect the receiver.
+Your PC will now recognize it.
 This only needs to be done once.

-2. Download the RxTools Software suite and install it for your operating system, we will use Microsoft Windows for this guide.
-This will install several applications in your computer.
-For this guide we will use only the RxControl app and its intuitive GUI which allows you to control your Septentrio Receiver, perform data logging and monitor the navigation solution.
+2. Download the RxTools Software suite and install it for your operating system.
+This guide uses Microsoft Windows.
+This will install several applications on your computer.
+For this guide, we will use only the RxControl app and its intuitive GUI, which allows you to control your Septentrio receiver, perform data logging, and monitor the navigation solution.

 Connect to the Receiver